Who Put An End To Donna’s Life In Downpatrick?

 Who Got Graham At Glenarm?

 Graham Whelan has been found murdered in the village of Glenarm.
 Our chief detective has a heavy case load and needs your help to solve this murder mystery.
 Although Graham’s body was found in the harbour he certainly didn’t drown, says the coroner.
 So was he pushed… or murdered elsewhere?
-Only by following the evidence trail will all be revealed.
+Follow the evidence trail to reveal all!

 The Glenarm Whodunit Hunt is a self-guided murder mystery trail on foot.